With the rapid growth of technology many industries have had to change with the times, and Human Resources is no different.

 There is no doubt that AI will receive further funding and investment from various organisations and companies around the world, so HR practices are likely to be revolutionised in the coming years.

 Whilst human touch will still be important in the workplace and recruitment process, it is still uncertain as to how staff and AI will be integrated and interact with each other.

 Much of this will be down to the decisions of CEOs and top-level management, who will no doubt be watching the progression of AI with a keen eye.

 Ultimately, the implications of AI in HR are not yet fully known, but its current development and integration give tell-tale signs of where it may be headed in the future.

 Through Big Data and AI solutions, companies will be looking to improve their systems and stimulate greater levels of business growth, whilst avoiding any of the potential issues which may arise from this new and exciting technology.

 Question: What’s your thoughts on AI and Big Data in HR?
-You can leave a comment by clicking here.
+You can leave a comment below.